 There are many reasons to use clothing rental, it’s great for when you are losing weight and don’t want to keep buying new sizes, or if you want to try new things, and of course to supplement your wardrobe to allow you to have a much smaller wardrobe.

-Getting Started With Le Tote
+Getting Started With Clothing Rental

 - Send back or keep the items.
 If you love something you can keep it and they will charge you the discounted price.
 For the items, you are sending back simply place them in the postage-paid bag, no need to wash them they take care of that as well.